Arrangements of Pseudocircles: On Digons and Triangles: Proof of Theorem

 We now further observe that the uppermost pseudoparabola~$P_1$ and the lowermost pseudoparabola~$P_n$ belong to distinct parts of the bipartition, because $P_1$ has all touchings below (i.e. with parabolas of greater index); $P_n$ has all touchings above (i.e. with parabolas of smaller index).
 Hence, the touching graph remains bipartite after adding the edge~$\{1,n\}$.

-\textbf{Planarity:} For the planarity of $\TG(\AA'')$, Agarwal et al.\ \cite{AgarwalNPPSS2004} create a particular drawing: The vertices are drawn on a vertical line and each edge $e=\{u,v\}$ is drawn as $y$-monotone curve according to the following \emph{drawing rule}: For each $w$ with $u<w<v$, we route $e$ to the left of~$w$ if the pseudoparabola $P_w$ intersects $P_u$ before $P_v$, and to right otherwise.
+\textbf{Planarity:} For the planarity of $\TG(\AA'')$, Agarwal et al.\ \cite{AgarwalNPPSS2004} create a particular drawing: The vertices are drawn on a vertical line and each edge $e=\{u,v\}$ is drawn as an~$y$-monotone curve according to the following \emph{drawing rule}: For each $w$ with $u<w<v$, we route $e$ to the left of~$w$ if the pseudoparabola $P_w$ intersects $P_u$ before $P_v$, otherwise we draw the edge $e$ right of~$w$.
 It is then shown that in the so-obtained drawing~$\DD$, each pair of independent edges has an even number of intersections.
-Hence, the Hanani--Tutte theorem (cf.\ Section~3 in \cite{Schaefer2013}) implies that $\TG(\AA'')$ is planar.
+The right part of Figure~\ref{fig:run_example:extended_to_cylindrical_drawing} shows such a drawing of the corresponding touching graph.
+The Hanani--Tutte theorem (cf.\ Section~3 in \cite{Schaefer2013}) implies that~$\TG(\AA'')$ is planar.

 Notice that $\{1, n\}$ is not an edge in $\TG(\AA'')$, since by construction, the lowermost and uppermost pseudocircles do not touch.
 We further observe that, since all edges in~$\DD$ are drawn as $y$-monotone curves, the entire drawing lies in a box which is bounded from above by vertex~$1$ and from below by vertex~$n$.
 Hence, we can draw an additional edge from $1$ to $n$ which is routed entirely outside of the box and does not intersect any other edge.
 Again, by the Hanani--Tutte theorem, we have planarity.
 Since any planar bipartite graph on $n$ vertices has at most $2n-4$ edges, we conclude that $\TG(\AA'')$ has at most $2n-5$ edges.
-This completes the proof of Claim~\ref{claim:planar_bipartite}.